-How does Steven Spielberg use techniques to effectively create tension throughout 'Jaws'?
+How does Steven Spielberg use film techniques to effectively create tension throughout 'Jaws'?

-Steven Spielberg uses colour, camerawork and editing effectively to create tension in the scene with Alex Kinter's death.
+Steven Spielberg uses colour, camerawork and lighting effectively to create tension in the scene with Alex Kinter's death.

 This can be seen in the opening moment when Alex asks his mum if he can go into the water again.
-The camera tracks Alex up from the water in a long shot and doesn't cut away from him until he walks past Brody and the focus turns to a new person.
+The camera tracks Alex up from the water in a long shot and the editor doesn't cut away from him until he walks past Brody and the focus turns to him.
 Alex is wearing red swimming trunks.

-The use of the long tracking shot combined with the unbroken shot suggests that Alex will be important to the scene, while the red trunks suggest that his importance might be that he's in danger as red is the colour of blood.
-The overall effect creates tension because we know the shark is out there in the water and we now suspect that Alex could be its next victim.
+The use of the long tracking shot combined with the unbroken shot suggests that Alex will be important to the scene while the red trunks suggest that he could be in danger as red is the colour of blood.
+The overall effect creates tension because we know the shark is out there in the water and suspect that Alex could be its next victim.

-I think this is effective because the audience are like Brody, waiting for the next killing, and by drawing our attention to Alex using these techniques, we become interested in his fate and are anxiously watching him, suspecting he will die, and are tense waiting for this to happen.
+I think this is effective because the audience are like Brody, waiting for the next killing, and by drawing our attention to Alex using these techniques, we are become interested in his fate and are anxiously watching him, suspecting he will die and are tense, waiting for this to happen.